parklander/getdataProject/codebook.md

 #Feature Selection

-The features retained from the original data set area listed at the bottom on this document.
+The features retained from the original data set are listed at the bottom on this document.
 Values in the tidy.txt file are means of the means and means of the standard deviations.
 Details from the original codebook follows:

 ### Original description of data.
 The features selected for the database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.